 Thames Water Help Fund A Two Year River Project!

 We are thankful to Thames Water for helping us to fund a project similar to Young Roots where their funding will help us to work with local people to improve nine sites along the river from Desborough and The Hughenden Quarter to Bourne End.
 This project will have an all age focus (Young Roots was predominantly designed for Young People) including our team, Allen Beechey from Chilterns Conservation Board, artist Dan Wilson and Gary and Scott from Highway Productions who will be back together, giving volunteers opportunities to develop their river conservation, artistic, filming and interviewing skills throughout the project.
 Please contact us and follow us on Facebook so that you don’t miss out!
-This project is headed up by our Education and Community Projects Manager, Paul Stack.
+This project is headed up by our Education and Community Projects Manager, Paul Stack and began in 2019.
 Let Paul know if you run a community group who might like to come out with us en masse and join in.

 So far we have achieved 900 metres squared of scrub cleared, 150m squared of tree thinning and safety work, 180m squared of hazel coppiced and we have cleared 6 bags of rubbish.
 We have also created approximately 30 inspiring art boards to be used by Loudwater School in their wildlife areas and bird boxes and bat boxes made to be put up in school and along the river.

 See photos of the session with Loudwater School below.

 I think that a real positive from the day was the way in which the members of your team instructed the children in what they needed to do and the way in which they valued the children’s efforts and contributions.
 I am looking forward to working with you and your team over the next few weeks and am sure that all our children will have a great experience in the process.